Football Coach CV Guide + Tips + Example

 - Monitor all kids to ensure everyone is playing safely and resolve any conflicts that come up.

 - Encourage parents to reach out by providing contact information, resulting in several individuals calling me to request more information about how I would keep their children safe.

 - Help kids stay on top of their schoolwork by encouraging them to do homework whenever they are not playing.

-- Worked with school administration to get $2,000 added to the football team’s budget so that additional equipment could be acquired.
+- Worked with school administration to get $2,000 added to the football team’s budget to acquire additional equipment.

 - Monitored academic eligibility of students and helped three students during the 2015 season get their grades up so they could continue playing.

-- Taught a variety of classes in an afterschool program that taught kids between the ages of 10 and 16 the fundamentals of a variety of sports, including football, volleyball, and soccer.
+- Taught a variety of classes in an afterschool program that taught children between the ages of 10 and 16 the fundamentals of a variety of sports, including football, volleyball and soccer.

 - Instructed kids on how to exemplify proper sportsmanship on the field.

 - Explained safety regulations and developed a safety manual that everyone was required to read before engaging in any sports, reducing safety risks by 92%.